Conducting transition analysis of thin films composed of long flexible macromolecules: Percolation study: Solvent-free model

 Note that, unlike conventional systems composed of particles interacting \textit{via} pair potential such as Lennard-Jones potential, the non-bonded interaction and local molecular densities, \textit{i.e.} equations~\eqref{eq:NonidealFreeEnergyDimensionless} and \eqref{eq:DimensionlessPolymerDensity}, are calculated using a collocation lattice in the present simulation~\cite{Mueller:2009PCCP,Norizoe:2010Faraday,Norizoe:2013EPL,Norizoe:2014JCP}.
 For this calculation, the system rectangular cuboid box is partitioned in a cubic lattice with the grid spacing $\varDelta L$.
 The centres of the coarse-grained segments can overlap with each other and they interact \textit{via} such soft potential instead of the conventional pair potentials containing a harsh excluded volume.
-The absence of this harsh excluded volume in the interaction potential significantly facilitates Monte Carlo moves and reduces relaxation time of the system to equilibrium.
+The absence of this harsh excluded volume in the interaction potential, which is similar to dissipative particle dynamics (DPD) simulation method ~\cite{Groot:1997,Groot:1998}, significantly facilitates Monte Carlo moves and reduces relaxation time of the system to equilibrium.
 Furthermore, the calculation of the non-bonded interaction based on the collocation lattice is computationally advantageous because each coarse-grained segment in our model system interacts with a large number of neighbours.

 The non-bonded interaction of the present solvent-free model is defined as the third-order virial expansion functional.
 One can choose the fourth or higher-order expansion instead of the present third-order expansion, whereas this raises the computational cost and complicates the physical background of the system.
 The film can be created and simulated using the present third-order virial expansion, so that this is chosen in the present work.